Maryland Nursing Home Abuse Lawyer

 Other common practices that contribute to the abuse of residents include:

-- Failing to properly supervise and monitor staff, which causes abusive behavior to go undetected
+- Failing to properly supervise and monitor staff, causes abusive behavior to go undetected

 - Failing to follow up when abuse and neglect are reported which, again, allows the abusive person to continue abusing residents